sloanahrens/devops-toolkit-tutorials/1-5-ci-circleci-aws.md

 I won't ask you to anything that will cost more than a few dollars a month, if that--at least until we get around to deploying [Kubernetes](https://kubernetes.io/).

-### Complete Parts 1-3
+### Complete Parts 1-4

-Make sure you've completed the first three parts of the tutorial.
+Make sure you've completed the first four parts of the tutorial.

 I'll assume that you still have all the files in place from the previous three exercises, contained in your `source` directory at the top level of your local clone of the `devops-toolkit` [repostitory](https://github.com/sloanahrens/devops-toolkit).